dykesb/dykesb-src/content/courses/sta631/index.md

 ## Attributions

-Portions of this syllabus have been adapted from the syllabi of Drs.
-Robert Talbert, John Gabrosek, Neal Rogness (GVSU), Dr. Shawn Graham (Carleton University), Jesse Stommel (University of Denver), Dr. Clara Vaz Bauler (Adelphi University), and several others that I have forgotten.
+Portions of this syllabus have been adapted from the syllabi of Dr. Robert Talbert, Dr. John Gabrosek, and Dr. Neal Rogness (all from GVSU); Dr. Shawn Graham (Carleton University); Dr. Jesse Stommel (University of Denver); Dr. Clara Vaz Bauler (Adelphi University); and several others that I have forgotten.